slackapi/bolt-js/docs/_tutorials/migration_v2.md

 Other error related changes include:

 - When your listener doesn’t call `ack` within the 3 second time limit, we log the failure instead of throwing an error.
-- If multiple errors occur when processing multiple listeners for a single event, Bolt for Javascript will return a wrapper error with a `code` property of `ErrorCode.MultipleListenerError` and an `originals` property that contains an array of the individual errors.
+- If multiple errors occur when processing multiple listeners for a single event, Bolt for JavaScript will return a wrapper error with a `code` property of `ErrorCode.MultipleListenerError` and an `originals` property that contains an array of the individual errors.

 ### Message Shortcuts {#message-shortcuts}